The images on this page are of Léopold's time as a tenant at Stade Fallon.

-Léopold took part in the very first Belgian championship; Coupe de Championnat in 1895 as one of ten founder members of the UBSSA.
-At the time, the game was one played by the nobility rather than working classes.
+Léopold took part in the very first Belgian championship, Coupe de Championnat in 1895, as one of ten founder members of the UBSSA.
+At the time, the game was one played by the nobility rather than the working classes.
 Léopold were the epitome of this generalisation.

-At the completion of the 2012-13 season the club management made a major decision to relocate the club.
+At the end of the 2012-13 season, the club management made a major decision to relocate the club.
 They had become upset by the lack of support for the team from the people of Uccle and having to share Chausée de Neerstalle with various other sports clubs.

 My visit